 In my attempt to celebrate the season, I went a little nuts with my corn purchase earlier this week, so I decided to get super festive with my bounty.
 Inspired by a recent recipe in Bon Appétit, I shucked my corn, fired up the grill pan, and less than 30 minutes later, I was doing a victory lap around my apartment with Charred Corn with Bacon, Chiles and Cheese in hand.

 Have you ever had Mexican street corn?
-If sí, you know it’s dank.
-If not, it’s basically grilled corn smothered in a badass blend of mayonnaise or Mexican crema, chili powder, and cotija, and usually served with fresh limes and a sprinkling of cilantro.
+If so, you know it’s outrageously delicious.
+If not, it’s basically grilled corn smothered in an epic blend of mayonnaise or Mexican crema, chili powder, and cotija, and usually served with fresh limes and a sprinkling of cilantro.

-This salad has the same epic flavor profile of said street corn, except it’s lighter and fresher thanks to sliced chiles, no mayo (because I don’t like it/it’s bikini season), and lots of crispy bacon.
-Each bite is a fiesta flavor explosion that’s smoky, sweet, and slightly spicy with a refreshing citrus tang.
-Dear God, the dankness.
+This salad has the same epic flavor profile of said street corn, except it’s lighter and fresher thanks to sliced chiles, no mayo (because I don’t like it), and lots of crispy bacon.
+Each bite is a flavor explosion that’s smoky, sweet, and slightly spicy with a refreshing citrus tang.

-For the record, Mexican Street Corn Salad tastes absolutely bomb the next day, so feel free to prep it in advance for fancy soirees and/or get creative with the leftovers.
+For the record, this salad tastes absolutely fantastic the next day, so feel free to prep it in advance for fancy soirees and/or get creative with the leftovers.
 (Just wait to add the bacon until right before serving so that it stays good and crispy.)
 It’s the perfect side dish for all your summer grilling favorites, and you should also put it on every taco ever.
 Seriously.

 There’s currently a giant bowl of this salad chilling in the fridge (alongside a grilled skirt steak) for my roommate’s dinner this evening.
 Logan, I hope this discovery makes up for the fact that I’m bailing on our dinner plans to go to a Katy Perry Concert…